Exercise and Mental Health: A Guide

 The Psychology of Terahertz

-disorders affect millions of people worldwide, and the need for effective and safe treatments is crucial.
-Currently, the standard treatments for mental issues include medications, psychotherapy, and other interventions.
+Mental disorders affect millions of people worldwide, and the need for effective and safe treatments is crucial.
+Currently, the standard treatments for issues include medications, psychotherapy, and other interventions.
 However, the use of (THz) technology is being explored as a possible complementary approach in treating these conditions.
 This article will explore the potential role of THz technology in treating mental health issues, particularly in relation to brain inflammation.

 The Basics of Terahertz Technology